L3Gaunt/chatgenius/existing-bugs.md

 - need access control for database
 - database aggregation for reaction counts on server side
 - people see who liked what
+- presence status
+- efficiency: Don't do linear search over messages to do modifications anymore in chat-area.tsx, but find the right message in a dict or similar